-Michigan cities brace for a changing climate
+LANSING — Some Michigan cities are bracing for a climate change.

 In Detroit, six groups are planning to reduce the city’s carbon footprint.